 Low-THC cannabis use is permitted in categories followed by an asterisk (*).
 Low-THC cannabis is defined as:

 A plant of the genus Cannabis, the dried flowers of which contain .8 percent or less of tetrahydrocannabinol (THC) and more than 10 percent of cannabidiol weight for weight.

-Interested in reading more about medical marijuana legal issues?
-Check out one of the following posts:
+Interested in reading more about medical marijuana laws in Florida?